ianstormtaylor/slate/docs/api/nodes/editor.md

 ### Delete methods

 When a user presses backspace or delete, it invokes the method based on the selection.
-For example, if the selection is expanded over some text and the user presses the backspace key, `deleteFragment` will be called but if the selecttion is collapsed, `deleteBackward` will be called.
+For example, if the selection is expanded over some text and the user presses the backspace key, `deleteFragment` will be called, but if the selection is collapsed, `deleteBackward` will be called.

 #### `deleteBackward(options?: {unit?: 'character' | 'word' | 'line' | 'block'}) => void`